tellerj/ollama-stack/project-plan/03-command-specifications.md

 ---

-## 6. Backup and Migration Commands 🔄
+## 6. Backup and Restore Commands 🔄

 ### `backup`
 - **Purpose**: Create a backup of the current stack state and data.